The Future is Now – 37 Fascinating Chatbot Statistics

 Among customers who use chatbots, 37% use them for getting answers in case of an emergency.
 It’s also interesting to note that 35% use chatbots to resolve problem and the same percentage do so to get detailed answers or explanations.

 8. 55% of people who use chatbots would expect them to provide instant responses and answers to simple questions.

 Customer service trends show that chatbots’ benefits are numerous and customers are aware of this.
 Indeed, using a customer support chatbot gets you instant answers and asks you short, direct follow-up questions that are easy to understand.
 For speed and convenience, chatbots provide the perfect solution.

 Chatbot Implementation Statistics

 9. The first chatbot, ELIZA, was created in 1966.

 ELIZA was created by Joseph Weizenbaum.
 Although this first-ever bot failed the relevant tests, it blazed a trail for the development of chatbots in the future.
 Today, we can make use of sophisticated chatbots, which have gained enormous popularity over the past couple of years due to the great service they provide

 10. The top five countries in terms of chatbot use are the USA, India, Germany, the UK, and Brazil.

 As we’d expect, the US is home to the largest portion of the world’s chatbot users (36%), followed by India (11%).
 Germany came in third place (4%) – it’s the highest-ranked non-English-speaking country on the list.
 The United Kingdom (3%) and Brazil (2%) have almost the same number of chatbot users.

-11. Nearly a quarter of the world’s population will be using chatbots by the end of 2019.
+11. It’s estimated that nearly a quarter of the world’s population was using chatbots by the end of 2019.